Madman Across the Water (song): Background

-"Madman Across the Water" was recorded in four days, it was going to be five according to John in his memoir Me, at which he stated: "we lost a day because of Paul Buckmaster.
+"Madman Across the Water" was recorded in four days.
+It was scheduled to be five, however, according to John in his memoir Me, "[W]e lost a day because of Paul Buckmaster.
 He stayed up the night before the sessions began to finish the arrangements — I suspect with a certain amount of chemical assistance — then managed to knock a bottle of ink all over the only score, ruining it.
 I was furious.
 It was an expensive mistake to make, and we stopped working together for decades afterwards.
 But I was also quietly impressed when he wrote the whole score again, in twenty-four hours.
 Even when Paul screwed up, he screwed up in a way that reminded you he was a genius."
+A version of the song with only acoustic instruments and Michael Chapman was recorded, but never released.

 Composition and lyrics

-"Madman Across the Water" tells the story of a man who is supposedly in a mental institution located on a shore who doesn't know if he belongs there or not.
-Everyone from critics to fans have attempted to figure out who the song is talking about, critics and fans have believed the song is talking about either the thirty-seventh president of the United States of America Richard Nixon or German dictator Adolf Hitler.
-Although most people believe that it is about Nixon, Bernie Taupin denied it, stating "Back in the seventies, when people were saying that 'Madman Across the Water' was about Richard Nixon, I thought, 'that is genius'.
+"Madman Across the Water" tells the story of a man who is supposedly in a mental institution located on a shore, and doesn't know if he belongs there or not.
+Many critics and fans have speculated that the song is about either the 37th president of the United States of America, Richard Nixon, or German dictator Adolf Hitler.
+Although many believe it is about Nixon, Bernie Taupin denied it, stating "Back in the seventies, when people were saying that 'Madman Across the Water' was about Richard Nixon, I thought, That is genius.
 I could never have thought of that."